katepalbers/circ-exchg/_posts/2016-3-8-NY_museums.md

 - [Kathleen Caulderwood in *American Photo*](http://www.americanphotomag.com/photo-poetics-an-anthology-examines-role-photographic-object)
 - [Holland Cotter in the *New York Times*](http://www.nytimes.com/2015/12/04/arts/design/roots-of-conceptual-art-caught-by-a-cameras-eye.html)
 - [ Stanley Wolukau-Wanambwa on the *Aperture* blog](http://aperture.org/blog/review-photo-poetics-anthology/)

+[^1]: That said, it’s worth noting that the object—among all three shows—that literally stopped me in my tracks and left me slack-jawed with visual appreciation was one that has almost nothing to do with this set of themes—and would be pointless to try to reproduce in print or on a screen: Miles Coolidge’s *Coal Seam, Bergwerk Prosper-Haniel #1*, a 2013 ink-jet print. [(And it's smart work, to boot.)](http://artillerymag.com/miles-coolidge/)